Orlando Gibbons: Character

 There is little known about Gibbons's personality or character.
 Harley names this, along with the period between his time in the Choir of King's and his appointment at the Chapel Royal (1599–1603), as the largest gaps in the modern understanding of Gibbons.
 The lives of his contemporaries Byrd and Bull make Gibbons's life seem comparably dull.
 Byrd frequently found himself in court—once even against Gibbons's father William—in disputes over property or accusations that he was Catholic in post-Reformation England.
 Bull on the other hand had to flee the country while chief organist of the Chapel Royal on charges of adultery.
 One incident in Gibbons's life, however, is described by Harley as "the most bizarre event of Gibbons's career".
 A complaint in 1620 reported that Henry Eveseed, a yeoman of the vestry, assaulted Gibbons, the report saying: he "did violently and sodenly without cause runne uppon Mr Gibbons took up and threw him doune uppon a standard... and withall he tare his band from his neck".
 Other than this, the relative normality of Gibbons's life suggests he maintained good relations with his employers and fellow musicians.
 His patron Hatton seems to have become a close friend.
-In fact, Hatton and his wife, Alice Fanshawe, were probably the namesakes of two of Gibbons's two eponymous children.
+In fact, Hatton and his wife, Alice Fanshawe, were probably the namesakes of Gibbons's two eponymous children.
 Other close acquaintances throughout his life included Wray, his father-in-law John Patten and his older brother Edward.
 It is also possible Gibbons had a particularly close relationship with Prince Charles; Gibbons's death's "formal observation, investigation, and reporting, perhaps suggests how close he may have been to the new king."

 Gibbons's music may give some insight into his character.
 His career was primarily centered around court, where he seems to have been increasingly successful.
-Indeed Gibbons's Chapel Royals post at age 19, and then 21, would have been an impressive feat, comparable to Byrd becoming the organist and choirmaster of the Lincoln Cathedral in his early twenties.
+Indeed Gibbons's Chapel Royal posts at age 19, and then 21, would have been an impressive feat, comparable to Byrd becoming the organist and choirmaster of the Lincoln Cathedral in his early twenties.
 Each of the four positions he held centered around his ability as a keyboardist.
-Contemporary accounts hold him in high regard in this respect; during a 124 visit from the French ambassador, John Hacket said upon entering Westminster Abbey that "At the entrance, the organ was touched by the best finger of that age, Mr. Orlando Gibbons."
+Contemporary accounts hold him in high regard in this respect; during a 1624 visit from the French ambassador, John Hacket said upon entering Westminster Abbey that "At the entrance, the organ was touched by the best finger of that age, Mr. Orlando Gibbons."
 John Chamberlain stated in a letter to Sir Dudley Carleton on Gibbons's death that he had "the best hand in England".